chuck-alt-delete/mz-auction-house/readme.md

     This is actually **very** cool.
 Other real-time stream processors would spin up new dataflows for each client, which is not scalable.
 Since we are reading off an in-memory index, Materialize serves the results to each client with efficient random access -- no extra dataflows are necessary.

 ## Run the frontend
+1. Change directory.

+        cd frontend

 1. Start

         yarn start

-2. Go to http://localhost:3000 in your browser.
+1..
+Go to http://localhost:3000 in your browser.

 See [frontend](./frontend/README.md) for more setup details.